-Note also that the dichotomy between the exchange and political views is not entirely orthogonal to the previous one between 'rationalist' and 'institutionalist' foundations.
-In fact, the political view demands microfoundations involving socially adaptive preferences and behavioural modes (such as 'obedience' or 'identification with the role' and with the authority) quite at odds with the rationalist tale.
-Conversely, any strong version of the latter almost inevitably leads to the interpretation of seemingly authoritative relations as the outcome of some sort of voluntary meta-exchange by self-interest seeking, forward-looking agents.
+Note also that the dichotomy between the exchange and political views overlaps, to a major degree, with the previous distinction between 'rationalist' and 'institutionalist' perspective on individual choices and behaviors.
+In fact, the political view calls for microfoundations featuring socially adaptive preferences and behavioral modes (such as 'obedience to authority ' or 'identification with social roles')6 quite at odds with the rationalist tale.
+On the other hand, any interpretation of organizations based on strong versions of the rationalist tale will result in the interpretation of almost any kind of authoritative interaction as governance relation which was generated by voluntary exchanges by free rational agents.